PortSwigger/bseept/README.md

 * https://portswigger.net/burp/documentation/enterprise/api-documentation/graphql-api
 * https://portswigger.net/burp/extensibility/enterprise/graphql-api/

-All output returned is in JSON format which can be parsed and pretified by piping through `jq` and similar
+All output returned is in JSON format which can be parsed and prettified by piping through `jq` and similar

+## Notice

+This tool is not actively maintained by PortSwigger.
+However, we welcome pull requests that contribute to this repository.

 ## Features

-The following lists track the implemented versus to do features.

-Please raise any bugs / feature requests as issues so they can be resolved.
+The following lists track the implemented versus to-do features.
+Please raise any bugs/feature requests as issues.

-E-mail with any questions / feedback to `ollie.whitehouse at portswigger [.] net`

 ### Implemented